 - 1. Workers report work-related hazards in the Safety Committee Meeting. - 2.
 Hazards in the shop floor are communicated by the workers to the Supervisors for further action. - 3.
-Safety Audits by Area In-charges are also a platform for workers to report work-related hazards.
+Safety Audits by Area In-charges are also a platform for workers to report work-related hazards. - d.

-d.
 Do the employees/ workers of the entity have access to non-occupational medical and healthcare services?

-Yes.
-All our Occupational Health centres extend services for non-occupational related medical services.
-MRF conducts employee health check-up programmes on regular intervals.
+Yes, all our Occupational Health centres extend services for non-occupational related medical and health care services.